 If you’re making shoes, you’ll need tough, resilient leather, and using real leather would extend the product’s life cycle.

 But, if you’re designing decorative items for keychains, faux leather is certainly a fine alternative.

 Whatever it is that you’re doing, make sure you’re aware of how to start a leather business, and you’re doing everything in your power to reduce your carbon footprint as, unfortunately, leather manufacturing isn’t great for the environment due to:

 The use of polluting chemicals during the tanning process

 The air pollution generated from making the leather (hydrogen sulfide from dehairing, and ammonia from deliming, and the solvent vapors, etc.)

 This is why it’s important for anyone practicing leather manufacturing to find a tool that can help them track their raw materials, monitor their operations, and handle their production scheduling.

 It doesn’t matter if you’re a leather manufacturer with a factory producing the raw material or a team of designers using leather for your finished goods, Katana’s cloud based manufacturing system is an all-in-one solution to help manufacturers get more control over their business.

-Katana is a piece of software that has been built by manufacturers, for leather manufacturers, helping manufacturers handle their operations by giving them access to:
+Katana is a piece of software helping manufacturers handle their operations by giving them access to:

 Katana’s smart auto-booking engine automatically distributes your raw materials to manufacturing orders and finished goods to any open sale orders.